asteroidai/playwright-mcp/README.md

   - Title: Take a screenshot
   - Description: Take a screenshot of the current page.
 You can't perform actions based on the screenshot, use browser_snapshot for actions.
   - Parameters:
-    - `type` (string, optional): Image format for the screenshot.
-Default is png.
+    - `raw` (boolean, optional): Whether to return without compression (in PNG format).
+Default is false, which returns a JPEG image.
     - `filename` (string, optional): File name to save the screenshot to.
 Defaults to `page-{timestamp}.{png|jpeg}` if not specified.
     - `element` (string, optional): Human-readable element description used to obtain permission to screenshot the element.
 If not provided, the screenshot will be taken of viewport.
 If element is provided, ref must be provided too.
     - `ref` (string, optional): Exact target element reference from the page snapshot.
 If not provided, the screenshot will be taken of viewport.
 If ref is provided, element must be provided too.